 It’s a no-brainer that you should definitely buy a bag of coffee to take home, but if you plan on sitting in for a beverage then they have a number of great options to choose from.
 One that stands out for me is their Vietnamese coffee as no other coffee shop downtown offers it!
 Though if you’re looking for a treat, I’ve heard their milkshakes are absolutely out of this world – AND they can be made vegan.
 How awesome is that?

 Address: 37 James Street, St. Catharines, ON L2R 5B4

-Hours of Operation: Monday to Friday from Noon to 6:00 pm, Saturdays from Noon to 9:00 pm, Closed Sundays
+Hours of Operation: Tuesday to Saturday from 10:00 am to 7:00 pm, Closed Sundays & Mondays

 Ludology Boardgame Cafe

 If you’re looking for a fantastic date night out or a great spot to spend the evening with friends, Ludology is the perfect destination.
 This is easily one of the most elegant board game cafes I’ve ever had the pleasure of visiting.
 From the decor to the artwork and the incredible food and drink list, it really is the whole package.
 Even if you’re not a big game nerd, you will absolutely love your time at Ludology!

 Josh, the owner of Ludology, has travelled across Canada for conventions and visited a number of board game cafes along the way.
 As you can imagine, he’s seen his fair share and put all of that knowledge into Ludology and, of course, his own flair.
 With over 300 games at your disposal (which will grow to 500 once things calm down in the world), you certainly won’t play the same game twice… unless you want to, of course.
 You can check out their full roster on the Ludology website.
 If that seems too daunting though, don’t be afraid to ask Josh or one of the staff for some suggestions of games to try!